kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 A lazy connection to a RabbitMQ server is represented by an IBus interface.
 Most EasyNetQ operations are methods on IBus.
 You create an IBus instance like this:

-    var bus = RabbitHutch.CreateBus("myServer”, "1234", ”myVHost", "myUsername", "myPassword");

-Alternatively, EasyNetQ supports ADO.NET style connection strings in the format:

-    host=MyServer;port=ThePortToConnectWith;virtualHost=MyVirtualHost;username=MyUsername;password=MyPassword

-For example:

-    var bus = RabbitHutch.CreateBus(“host=a;port=1234;virtualHost=b;username=c;password=d”);
+    var bus = RabbitHutch.CreateBus(“host=myServer;virtualHost=myVirtualHost;username=mike;password=topsecret”);

 The only required field is 'host'.
-If you leave out the port, EasyNetQ will connect with the default port, 5672.
-If you leave out the virtualHost and simply give a server name, such as ‘localhost’, EasyNetQ will use the default RabbitMQ vHost ‘/’.
-You can also omit the username and password, in which case EasyNetQ will use the default guest account to connect.
+The possible connection string values are:

+    host (e.g. host=localhost or host=192.168.2.56 or host=myhost.mydomain.com) this field is required.
+    port (e.g. port=1234) default is the standard AMQP port 5672 virtualHost (e.g. virtualHost=myVirtualHost) default is the default virtual host '/' username (e.g. username=mike) default is 'guest'
+    password (e.g. password=mysecret) default is 'guest'
+    requestedHeartbeat (e.g. requestedHeartbeat=10) default is zero for no heartbeat.

 To close the connection, simply dispose the bus like this: